 - What is it?
 Intel’s 10th-generation mobile platform

 - When is it out?
-Mobile chips are out now
+Both mobile and desktop processors are out now

 - What will it cost?
 Depends on the laptop